 - Broken bones

 If an emergency situation happens, go to the closest emergency room.
-If the person is unable to move or it is not safe to move the victim, call 911.
+If the person is unable to move or it is not safe to move the patient, call 911.

 After receiving care, your loved one should always call their doctor within 24 hours and schedule a follow up visit.